Riclamin/Deceive-inc-loadout-capture/Readme.md

 ### Considering:
 - Add support for disguise tier + extra info.
 - Replacing the screen capture with API calls, so that everything can be run in the cloud instead.
 Requires help from the game developer.

+If you have any other features that you would love to see, please let me know!
+Contact information is down below.
+___

+## Contact information
+If you want to get in touch with me the easiest way to do that is through the issues board here on github (https://github.com/Riclamin/Deceive-inc-loadout-capture/issues) or by letting me known on discord (@Riclamin).
+It may not be possible to send me a direct message on Discord if we don't share a server such as the official deceive inc discord (https://discord.com/invite/YfYGgjtsYc).

 ___